CFD-rudolpha/Elemental2/README.md

-# Elemental2
+# Elemental
-For CS 469 PE08 - Elemental Version 2.0
+CS 469 PE7

+Here is the second person's commit.